IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 --- | ---
-templateFile |  Path to the query file that contains the extraction criteria for the analysis. reportFile | Path to the output file produced as a result of running the Wazi deploy query. rendererFile | (optional) path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt wdEvidencesRoot | Directory on the GitLab runner environment to persist Wazi Deploy evidences wdEvidencesIndex |  Directory on the GitLab runner environment to persist Wazi Deploy indexes reportOutputDirectory | Directory on the GitLab runner environment to store the output reports.
+templateFile |  Path to the query file that contains the extraction criteria for the analysis. reportFile | Path to the output file produced as a result of running the Wazi deploy query. rendererFile | (Optional) Path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or TXT wdEvidencesRoot | Directory on the GitLab runner environment to persist Wazi Deploy evidences wdEvidencesIndex |  Directory on the GitLab runner environment to persist Wazi Deploy indexes reportOutputDirectory | Directory on the GitLab runner environment to store the output reports.